AxelWidmark/densityDR2/README.md

 # densityDR2

-This project contains code used to produce the results of "Measuring the local matter density using Gaia DR2" (Widmark, 2018, arXiv:XXXXXXXXX).
+This project contains code used to produce the results of "Measuring the local matter density using Gaia DR2" (Widmark, 2018, arXiv:1811.07911).

 This code is written in Python and uses the following packages: numpy, scipy, healpy, matplotlib, pandas